secretstartups/handbook/resellers/index.html.md

 To get started with GitLab,  register your company by going to https://partners.gitlab.com.
 The system will prompt you for your company information as well as your personal contact information.
 A GitLab Channel Account Manager will contact you for qualification.
 If you agree to proceed, your company will be required to sign a GitLab Reseller agreement.
 Once you are registered, you should:

-*   Work with to your GitLab Channel Account Manager to begin business and sales planning.
+*   Work with to your GitLab Channel Account Manager or distributor to begin business and sales planning.
 *   Visit the portal and encourage your colleagues to sign up at https://partners.gitlab.com.
 *   Complete the onboarding tasks that will help you familiarize you with available GitLab resources.
 *   Take the Sales training as well as other relevant learning.